Hedge Against Inflation: 3 Assets You Need To Buy Today

-So again, these are issued by the treasury and you buy them directly from the government, so they are risk free securities.
+So again, these are issued by the treasury and you buy them directly from the government, so they are risk free securities (in the sense that the government can always print more money).
 It takes about 10 minutes to setup an account and link your bank account.

 These are special savings bonds that reset semi-annually to the rate of inflation and the interest compounds until your redeem the bond.
 Technically they have a fixed rate component and an inflation component but the fixed rate component has been either 0% or nil over the last ten years.